TheRealKasumi/NikoLight/documentation/build.md

 > Just push all pins in the holes and let the ESP start up when you uploaded the software.
 > Desoldering the ESP32 board is no fun.
 > So it might be worth a test first.
-> It might be that you have bad contacts this way.
+> You may find you have bad contacts.
 > So it's recommended to push the board a little bit against the PCB to ensure good contact.

 When you are done, the TesLight controller should look similar to this (some components might look a little different):